htham-eituc/SafeTravel-Server/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+No license is specified yet in this repository.
+If you plan to open-source it, add a `LICENSE` file and update this section accordingly.